Binomial Rings: Axiomatisation, Transfer and Classification: Finitely Generated Binomial Rings

-\blem Let $A$ denote the algebraic integers in the field $K\supseteq \Q$.
-If $K$ is finitely generated over $\Q$, then $A$ is finitely generated over $\Z$. \elem
+\begin{lemma} Let $A$ denote the algebraic integers in the field $K\supseteq \Q$.
+If $K$ is finitely generated over $\Q$, then $A$ is finitely generated over $\Z$. \end{lemma}

-The subsequent (in)equality of Krull dimensions is supposedly familiar to scholars in the fields of Commutative Algebra or Algebraic Geometry.
-We are grateful to Professor Ekedahl for furnishing the proof.
+The subsequent (in)equality of Krull dimensions is supposedly familiar to scholars in the fields of commutative algebra or algebraic geometry.
+We are grateful to Prof.~T. Ekedahl for furnishing the proof.